urbanframe/sunlight-intensity/README.md

 <img width="128" height="128" alt="image" src="https://github.com/user-attachments/assets/7968de98-6374-4b1e-977a-df659aa61c53" />

-# Sun Intensity
+# Sunlight Intensity

-Home Assistant integration to display the intensity of the sun on each of your properties walls, based on the suns direction (Azimuth).
+Add sunlight intensity to your dashboards and automations with this integration. **Sunlight Intensity** provides a percentage for each of your property’s walls, based on the suns direction (Azimuth).

 As the Sun moves around your house, each wall sensor will display a percentage of how much sunlight is on that wall.
 When the sun is at 90° to a wall, the entity will be at 100%.